-Microsoft System Center and Datadog are competitors in the IT management category.
-Datadog appears to have the upper hand due to its versatility in handling diverse environments efficiently.
+Microsoft System Center and Datadog compete in IT infrastructure monitoring and management.
+Datadog appears to have the upper hand due to its strong support for cloud services and real-time analytics capabilities.

 The documentation is adequate, but team members coming into a project could benefit from more guided, interactive tutorials, ideally leveraging real-world data.